SimbongeN/BankApp/README.md

 # BankApp: A JavaFX Banking System

-BankApp is a mobile application that simulates a real banking system.
-The application was built using Java and leverages JavaFX for the user interface, JDBC for database connectivity, and MySQL as the backend database.
-Through this project, I gained hands-on experience in implementing user authentication features, allowing users to securely log in using their credentials.
-I also learned about the intricacies of database management and the importance of robust security measures in financial applications and systems.I learnt concepts such as combination of hashing and salting techniques/algorithems in storing sensetive user information on database systems, In this application I used a SHA-3 (Secure Hashing algorithem) together with a salting technique for storing of user passwords.
-This project not only enhanced my technical skills but also provided me with valuable insights into the design and development of user-centric software solutions.
+BankApp is an innovative mobile application designed to emulate the functionalities of a real-world banking system.
+Developed in Java, it features a user-friendly interface crafted with JavaFX, ensuring seamless user interactions.
+The application establishes secure database connections using JDBC and stores data in a MySQL database, providing a stable and reliable backend.

+A key focus of the project was to implement robust user authentication mechanisms.
+Users can confidently log in with their credentials, knowing their data is protected.
+The project was also an educational journey into database management and the critical role of security in financial software.

+To safeguard sensitive user information, the application employs a combination of advanced cryptographic techniques.
+Passwords are stored using SHA-3 (Secure Hash Algorithm 3), enhanced with salting to thwart unauthorized access attempts.
+This approach to security underscores the application’s commitment to protecting user privacy.

+Overall, the BankApp project was a valuable learning experience, significantly bolstering technical expertise and offering deep insights into designing software that prioritizes user needs and security.

 ## Features Implemented